m7wq/m7wq/README.md

 ### 🌱 Currently Learning

 - Advanced Spigot API development
-- Learning to use MySQL and saving data in it
+- Learning to use MongoDB and saving data with it
+- Learing about caching data with Redis
 - Understanding the fundamental concepts and their implementation in Java

 ### 💬 Let's Chat!